Rk2107/Laptop-Price-Prediction-Project/README.md

-# You can visit the Webapp created using the model.
+# You can checkout the Webapp created after deploying the model.
 # link -: https://ml21.herokuapp.com